-Renting a Campervan – Where to Begin?
+Renting a Campervan in Australia – Where to Begin?

 As with any adventure, you need to have a plan.
 You need to have at least a rough idea of where you want to go and what kind of budget you have.
 Establishing a route will allow you to come up with a timeline for renting a campervan as well as your estimates for gas and food.
-After you come up with a rough itinerary you can begin pricing out your options.
+After you come up with a rough itinerary, you can begin pricing your options.
 Check out our Australia page for some ideas.

 Price of Campervan Rental

-The Van Itself
+1. The Van Itself

 Ours worked out to be about US$95 per day for the rental.
 This was well more than we were spending on our lodging each night, so we had to sacrifice a little in other parts of our trip to make this work.
-You can save on this price if you book further in advance and if you take advantage of promotions.
+You can save on this price if you book further in advance and take advantage of promotions.
 The best way to find out about these is to sign up for email newsletters for the different campervan companies and use this site to compare prices and get the best deal.

-Insurance
+2. Insurance

-Fuel
+3. Fuel

 Gas is expensive in Australia, but it gets outrageous once you reach the middle of the country.
-Plan for high prices when you are visiting the remote areas.
+Plan for high prices when you are visiting remote areas.
 The price ran about 40% higher once you reached the Outback.
 To be safe, we recommend filling up as often as you see a place.
 Nothing worse than being stuck in the middle of nowhere with an empty tank.

 Campsites